omeka/classic-enduser/docs/Admin/Users.md

 # Users

 The Users section allows site administrators to control who may access the admin section of the site and what they can do.
-You may add, delete, and assign categories of your users.
+You may add, delete, and assign categories to your users.

 ![A teal arrow points to the "Users" section link at the top of the admin page](../doc_files/Usersnav.png "A teal arrow points to the "Users" section link at the top of the admin page")